godot-extended-libraries/godot-pivot-painter/reference-pivot-painter.md

 HDR - Selection Order -> SelectionOrder -> customorder
 Has bit manipulation, storing int into float.
 Function: packTextureBits.
-The order the objects were selected in blender while using selection order function of the addon.
+The order the objects were selected in Blender while using the selection order function of the addon.
-Used in fortnite's style build system.
+The selection order is used in Fortnite's style build system.

-HDR - Normalized 0-1 Hierarchy Position -> Hierarchyhdr -> two parts in "level" and "setpixels" Hierarchy, current level of the object / highest possible level.
-Same with SDR. level as in  "HDR - Number of Steps From Root".
+HDR - Normalized 0-1 Hierarchy Position -> Hierarchyhdr -> two parts in "level" and "setpixels" Hierarchy, the current level of the object / highest possible level.
+Same with SDR. level as in  "HDR - Number of Steps From Root."

 HDR - Object X Width -> Xwidth -> xextent (Xextent contains optional calculations from boundbox, read yextent if need) HDR - Object Y Depth -> Ydepth -> yextent